#1.Peavey Shingle Froe Tool

 The Muller Biber Froe Tool is a great product for those who have a lot of money to spend and don’t mind spending it.
 It is clearly a premium brand with a premium price tag.
 This froe tool is handcrafted in Austria and has true quality and strength.
 When you hold it in your hand and actually use it, you will be able to tell the difference between this and a generic brand.

-it weighs about 3.3 pounds, which is quite lightweight and has a 13.75 inch blade with a 15.75 inch handle that is made of hickory.
+it weighs about 3.3 pounds, which is quite lightweight and has a 13.75-inch blade with a 15.75-inch handle made of hickory.
 And this is premium Austrian hickory.
 So basically none of the raw materials are cheap and the entire thing is strung together with excellent care.
 Muller isn’t just slapping a blade together with a handle and overcharging you.

 Lastly, the Felled Shingle Froe Tool is a pretty nice alternative to the brands we mentioned above.
 The standout feature is that the handle is tapered so that the blade jam fits in place.
 This prevents the froe blade from falling off of the handle when you are putting a lot of pressure on the hinge.
 We have seen the blade and handle fall off in other brands, but luckily Felled has you covered.